 Nightlife is buzzing on Barbados.
 Any night of the week, you can catch a local reggae or calypso band, grab a cocktail in a chic nightclub, or dance the night away to a live deejay.
 You'll also party cruises and a casino.

-- The waters are calmer on the Caribbean side.
+- The waters are calmer on the western side.

-- There are perfect waves for surfing on the Atlantic side.
+- There are perfect waves for surfing on the eastern side.

 - Nonstop flights are available from New York and Miami.